Clinical and Non-clinical Psychology PhD Programs: What’s the Difference? [UPDATED 2025]

 Develop New Skills

 There are a surprising number of skills that you will develop as you gain your PhD in psychology, including communication, problem-solving, critical thinking, management, leadership, and teamwork.
-A recent article in the American Psychological Association’s Monitor on Psychology (Pappas & Stamm, 2021) reported that many job postings during the pandemic (March-July, 2020) specifically listed these skills: 84% of the job posting listed at least one of those skills, and 30% listed 2 or more.
+An article in the American Psychological Association’s Monitor on Psychology (Pappas & Stamm, 2021) reported that many job postings during the pandemic (March-July, 2020) specifically listed these skills: 84% of the job posting listed at least one of those skills, and 30% listed 2 or more.

 Some organizations will be interested in your knowledge and expertise a psychologist, while others might be more focused on transferable skills.
 For example, using your experience conducting independent research during your dissertation to help an organization analyze data to better understand how consumers use their organization’s website